-· An embryo with appromimately 100 cells.
-Blastocysts consist of a fluid-filled centre sur- rounded by a wall of cells.
-A small group of cells on the inner side of the wall ('the inner cell mass') are those cells that will develop into the embryo.
-Embryos in the blastocyst stage hatch out of the surrounding 'eggshell' ('zona pellucida') and begin to implant in the endometrium.
+Blastocyst A An embryo with appromimately 100 cells.
+Blastocysts consist of a fluid-filled centre surr rounded by a wall of cells.
+A small group of cells on the inner side of the wall ('the inner C cell mass') are those cells that will develop into the fetus.
+Embryos in the blastocyst 5 stage hatch out of the surrounding 'eggshell' ('zona pellucida') and begin to implant in t the endometrium.
 Chromosome A part of the cell's DNA.
 Contains a collection of genes.
 Cleavage rate The fraction of oocytes that develop into embryos.
 The 'cloud' of supportive cells that surround the oocyte inside the follicle.
-The cumulus still surrounds the oocyte after the oocyte pick-up.
-Embryo A fertilised oocyte that has begun dividing.
-Female sex hormone produced in the ovary.
-Stimulates growth of the endometrium.
-Embryo Transfer, transfer of embryos to the endometrial cavity.
-Fertilisation rate The fraction of oocytes that become fertilised.
-Fertility The ability to become pregnant.
-Follicle A fluid-filled 'pocket' in the ovary that contains an oocyte.
-0 Small waste particles that may occur when the cells in an early embryo divide.
-Follicle Stimulating Hormone.
-Stimulates the ovaries so they produce follicles/oocytes.
+The cumulus 5 still surrounds the oocyte after the oocyte pick-up.